 WFM:Normally there is a standard prototype of the windows for a residential apartment which is replicated in almost all the units in all the developments.
 Does prestige follow the same route or the window designs and typologies are customised for each type of residential development?

 Gopal: We go the second route.
 There is nothing common between any two of our buildings.
 It’s a constant drive for innovation that challenges us and brings out the best in our buildings.

-However, on the contrary, I remember an incident where there was this window which was kept open and everything on the table which was kept beside the window flew off at the onslaught of one-off high velocity wind.
-Although, the number of such incidents is less, their possibility and the danger associated with them can’t be ignored.
+However, on the contrary, I remember an incident where there was this window that was kept open and everything on the table that was kept beside the window flew off at the onslaught of one-off high-velocity wind.
+Although the number of such incidents is less, their possibility and the danger associated with them can’t be ignored.

 WFM:What is the ratio of sliding to casement in your standard buildings?

 Gopal: 60-70% of the windows in our residential buildings are sliding.

 WFM:What is your take on various systems that are available in the market these days?
 Do you use them in your developments?

 Gopal: Now yes.
 But earlier there never used to be any systems.
 Easily available off-the-shelf sections were used for making windows as well the façade structures.
 But now things are different.
 In the end, I want to work with someone who can deliver.
 I talked to the system guys they will give me a prescription, but he is not going to execute the job for me.
 For that, I have to work with a contractor only.
 There is an end date to everything.